-A Combination Chart is a must-have tool in the arsenal of a professional that works with data frequently.
+A Combination Chart is a must-have tool in a professional’s arsenal that frequently works with data.

 Why?

-Combo Charts can help you save a lot of space in your dashboard.
-And this is because it enables you to display insights into two different metrics in a single view.
+Combo Charts in Google Sheets can help you save a lot of space in your dashboard.
+This is because it lets you display insights into two different metrics in a single view.

 Here’s an interesting fact.